narskidan/roon/README.md

 # roon

+How I want to make this work:

+Upon initial install, we offer a landing page saying your first fortune is in the works, we'll let you know when it's ready.
+In the back, it scries Behn to poke back somewhere between 2-10 days (randomly).

+Once the poke comes, we do two things:
+1. Send a notification to landscape
+2. Send a scry to Behn to poke us again in 2-10 days (randomly)
+3. Mark that the reading has not been read yet.

+If they user opens the reading, then we:

+* check if they've opened the reading already.
+If not, do the fancy loading screen, then after it finishes send a poke to say they've read it.
+* If they have already read it, just show the current reading right away.

+But to start out, I just want to try getting the date via peek by modifying the current backend, and use that instead of the browser's date, to generate the reading.

 ## Desk

 The desk currently has the minimum amount of files necessary to distribute an application and should be distributable immediately.
 Any further Hoon development should happen here.